Hierarchical Time Series Forecasting with Robust Reconciliation

 \section{Conclusion}

-In this paper, we proposed a robust hierarchical time series forecasting method.
-This approach introduces an uncertainty set for the covariance matrix of forecast errors and minimizes the forecast error between the observation values and the coherent forecasts.
-Through numerical experiments, we demonstrated that the proposed method often provides more accurate forecasts than existing hierarchical time series forecasting methods, although its performance can vary across different datasets.
+In this paper, we proposed a robust hierarchical time-series forecasting method.
+This approach introduces an uncertainty set for the inverse of covariance matrix of forecast errors and minimizes the forecast error between the observation values and the coherent forecasts.
+Through numerical experiments, we demonstrated that the proposed method often provides more accurate forecasts than existing hierarchical time-series forecasting methods, although its performance can vary across different datasets.

 The limitations of our method are twofold: its accuracy may not always surpass existing methods, and its scalability is limited due to the computational demands of the optimization problem.
 The first issue is as stated in the discussion of the experimental results.
 It arises when the discrepancy between the true and estimated covariance matrices is small, in which case the robust approach offers little advantage.
 The second limitation concerns the computational time required to obtain a reconciliation matrix, as our method relies on solving a semidefinite optimization problem.
 The size of the optimization problem depends on the total number of series and the length of observation periods.
 While a solution was achievable in tens of seconds for the dataset sizes used in our experiments, this approach would not be practical for very large-scale predictions.